Pitmairen/selection-search/README.md

 #Changelog

+*0.8.15
+- Fixed bug introduced in the last release that caused the icons to disappear

 *0.8.14*
 - Added option to set a limit on the length of the selection that will activate the popup